Supply Chain Optimization

 3. How do I know if I need execution capabilities in my control tower?

 If your operations manage over 50 daily deliveries, handle time-sensitive SLAs, or run dense multi-stop routes, execution automation generates measurable ROI.
 Teams spending significant time on manual dispatch, route planning, or exception handling benefit most from execution-native platforms.
+A clear signal: if you’re hiring more dispatchers to handle growing volume rather than automating the dispatch process, it’s time for execution-led tooling.

 4. What industries benefit most from execution-led control towers?

 E-commerce fulfillment, retail distribution, food delivery, pharmaceutical logistics, FMCG direct-to-consumer, and 3PL operations.
 Any industry where delivery density, SLA compliance, and cost per delivery determine profitability.
+We’ve also seen strong adoption in last-mile delivery in SEA, where address ambiguity and infrastructure variability make automated geocoding and rerouting essential.

 5. How does Locus compare to Blue Yonder or Kinaxis for control tower needs?